Why did we need a publishing process for digital scholarship?

 Do I need permission to make use of any part of SUP’s digital projects?

-Our projects will be licensed under specific Creative Commons (and, where applicable, GNU) licenses and each project will be clearly marked with the license under which it is made available.
-If you are unsure what the license allows you to do or are interested in permissions beyond that license, please feel free to contact us at email@example.com.
+Our projects are licensed under specific Creative Commons (and, where applicable, GNU) licenses and each project is clearly marked with the license under which it is made available.
+If you are unsure what the license allows you to do or are interested in permissions beyond that license, please feel free to contact us at firstname.lastname@example.org.